oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 * Live move of disks to the backup storage domain will be restricted.
 * A backup domain cannot be elected as the master domain.
 * The Hosted Engine's domain can't be configured as a backup domain.
-* The backup domain cannot be the target of memory volumes.
+* The backup domain cannot be the target of memory volumes since memory volume is only supported for running VMs and those are not allowed on backup storage domains.

 #### Open Issues